Thoughts about web performance and frameworks

 and nomodule

-scripts can help to reduce the amount of Javascript sent and parsed, resulting in faster Time To Interactive (TTI).
+scripts can help to reduce the amount of JavaScript sent and parsed, resulting in faster Time To Interactive (TTI).

-Bleeding edge techniques involve using Cloudflare workers to stream the html instead of using your own servers.
+Bleeding edge techniques involve using Cloudflare workers to stream the HTML instead of using your own servers.
 Since Cloudflare workers live on the same servers as the Cloudflare CDN, content needs to travel much less distance and Time To First Byte (TTFB) can be reduced.

-Another bleeding edge technique involves using Service Workers to stream the html from cached Javascript components and only fetching the latest JSON data.
+Another bleeding edge technique involves using Service Workers to stream the HTML from cached JavaScript components and only fetching the latest JSON data.
 The benefit of this technique compared to the previous would be largely dependent on the CPU speed of the device compared to the time to send the resource from Cloudflare workers.

 Lastly, instead of sending full JSON components, sending new line delimited JSON can improve the TTFB of large lists of items.

 The last category applies to sites like Adsense, Analytic Dashboards, and perhaps future web versions of multimedia editors like Photoshop.
-These sites require large amounts of Javascript and interactivity.
+These sites require large amounts of JavaScript and interactivity.
 Significant jank or delay to respond to user actions would impact the experience of a user and their ability to do work.

-One of Facebook's key product, the advertising web app, is their profit generator and also an app with hundreds of interactive components.
+One of Facebook’s key products, the advertising web app, is their profit generator and also an app with hundreds of interactive components.
 Only a library like React where events are pooled and a scheduler to yield to interactivity (in development) is sufficient to handle this kind of workload.

 As an engineer, one must weigh the pros and cons of various solutions, and pick the ones that suit the problem space more.
 Cargo-culting and using React everywhere is detrimental to the ecosystem because better solutions for other problems will be drowned out.
 Thus, I feel that most applications on the web do not fit the use case for React.
 E-commerce, blogs, and simple apps could be using libraries like Svelte, Preact, and Web Components instead.